 RP-A601 is being developed for plakophilin-2 related arrhythmogenic cardiomyopathy (PKP2-ACM), also known as ARVC and ARVD, a devastating, inherited heart disease caused by mutations in the PKP2 gene and associated with life-threatening arrhythmias, cardiac structural abnormalities, and sudden cardiac death.

-The Phase 1 pivotal trial for RP-A601 is currently recruiting patients.
+Rocket is developing RP-A601 in a Phase 1 dose escalation trial for PKP2-ACM.
+Enrollment has been completed in the low dose cohort.
 The trial is evaluating the safety and preliminary efficacy of RP-A601 in at least six adult PKP2-ACM patients with implantable cardioverter defibrillators (ICDs) and overall high risk for severe arrhythmias.
 The study assesses the impact of RP-A601 on PKP2 myocardial protein expression, cardiac biomarkers, and clinical predictors of life-threatening ventricular arrhythmias and sudden cardiac death.

 Interested in learning more?